-Through the years, from 1938 to 1971, twice-yearly clinics were held at Colchester Hospital, under the joint auspices of the Club and the Nova Scotia Society for the Care of Crippled Children, for the examination of crippled children of the area and prescription of treatment for their physical defects, by a team of specialists from the former Children's Hospital in Halifax.
-Since 1971, because this service was being provided by other means, the Club provided clinics for children with speech and hearing defects.
-The clinics reached a peak attendance in 1971 when 105 children were examined at the spring clinic.
+Through the years, from 1938 to 1971, twice-yearly clinics were held at Colchester Hospital, under the joint auspices of the Club and the Nova Scotia Society for the Care of Crippled Children, for the examination of crippled children of the area and prescription of treatment for their physical defects.
+A team of specialists from the former Children's Hospital in Halifax came to run these clinics.
+Starting1971, because this service was being provided by other means, the Club provided clinics for children with speech and hearing defects.
+105 children were examined at the spring clinic in 1971.

-Continuing the project started in the 1930's, the Club paid the camp fees for needy crippled children from the Truro area and contributed to the cost of equipment for the Camp as well.
+Continuing the project started in the 1930's, the Club paid the camp fees for needy crippled children from the Truro area and contributed to the cost of equipment for the Camp Tldnish as well.
 In 1974-75, some \$12,000 was spent by the Club on all phases of crippled children's work.
 In addition the Club maintained a bank of wheelchairs, walkers, commode chairs, canes, crutches, and hospital beds for loan to members of the community.